fhmwg/current-tags/stage1-draft1.md

 - The top-level `rdf:Description`
 - shall contain 0 or 1 `dc:description`
     - which shall contain 1 `rdf:Alt`
     - which shall contain 1 or more `rdf:li`, each with the `xml:lang` attribute set to a distinct language tag
     - each of which shall contain a free-text content in the given human language
+- and shall contain 0 or 1 `dc:title`
+    - which shall contain 1 `rdf:Alt`
+    - which shall contain 1 or more `rdf:li`, each with the `xml:lang` attribute set to a distinct language tag
+    - each of which shall contain a human-readable name for identifying this image

 To the degree possible, implementations should require users to have translations of the same content in each language they provide.